fenago/python-networking-sysadmins/scripting/lab_guides/Lab_18.md

 To retrieve the data from the table, we use the `select` statement.
-Now, we are going to retrieve the data from[]{#id326202890 .indexterm} our courses table.
+Now, we are going to retrieve the data from our courses table.
 For that, create a `retrieve_data.py`script and write the following content in
 it: